Business hire purchase: everything you need to know

 The application process is simple.
 Businesses can apply directly to a finance provider, or hire purchase providers.
 You can also go to the equipment provider or manufacturer, or apply through a broker.

-There aren’t many restrictions on who can take out a hire purchase agreement, either.
+There aren’t many restrictions on who can take out a business hire purchase agreement, either.
 Though you might need to prove you are capable of making the rental payments and that your business credit score is in a good position.

 We’ve explained the hire purchase definition, but how does it actually work in practice?
 The first step is normally to put down a deposit on the asset you want to buy.
 Often this would be 10% or more of the asset’s overall value.